The Great SUBSTITUTION Guide – A to Z

 SCALLOPS: Use monkfish or skate.

 SHALLOTS: Use equal amount chopped sweet onions.

-SORREL: For 1 pound or sorrel, use 1 pound spinach and 1 to 2 teaspoons lemon
+SORREL: For 1 pound or sorrel, use 1 pound spinach and 1 to 2 teaspoons lemon juice.

 SWEET POTATO: Use equal amount butternut squash.